calabash/calabash-ios/calabash-cucumber/doc/x-platform-testing.md

-# Acceptance Testing Best Practices
+# Cross-platform Acceptance Testing Best Practices

 Test automation is programming - hence, well-established practices of programming apply to test automation.
 Ruby is object-oriented, and most Calabash tests should also follow good object-oriented design (e.g., principles of abstraction, separation of concerns, modularity, reuse...).

 A well-established pattern in test engineering is the *Page-Object Pattern* (POP).
 While originating in web testing, the ideas of POP apply equally well to native mobile.
 In this short article, we'll illustrate how to use the page object pattern to better architect test code and obtain better cross-platform code reuse.

 We've created a sample project: [X-Platform-Example](https://github.com/calabash/x-platform-example) using the open source WordPress app.
 If you want to follow along and try things out, go to the project page [https://github.com/calabash/x-platform-example](https://github.com/calabash/x-platform-example) and follow install and run instructions.
-You can also just read about the principles in this article and try to implement them in you own app.
+You can also choose to just read about the principles in this article and try to implement them in you own app.

 LessPainful also provides both on-site and public training courses where we teach the use of Calabash as well as cross-platform and automated testing best practices.
 If you're interested in a two-day, hands-on course, please contact us at [contact@lesspainful.com](mailto:contact@lesspainful.com).

 # Page Objects

 A *page object* is an object that represents a single screen (page) in your application.
-For mobile, screen object would possibly be a better word, but Page Object is an established term that we'll stick with.
+For mobile, "screen object" would possibly be a better word, but Page Object is an established term that we'll stick with.

 A page object should abstract a single screen in your application.
 It should expose methods to query the state and data of the screen as well as methods to take actions on the screen.